dsafa/CSDeskBand/README.md

 **Patch notes will be in the [release](https://github.com/dsafa/CSDeskBand/releases) page**

 ### Deskband Installation
-You need to start an elevated command prompt and be able to use `regasm.exe` An easy way to do this is use the Developer Command Prompt for Visual Studio.
+You need to start an elevated command prompt and be able to use `regasm.exe`.
 Make sure that you use the correct version of regasm that matches your platform (x86/x64).
 ```
 cd Sample.Win\bin\Debug